sapayth/sheet-wise/readme.txt

 **Sheet Wise** is a powerful WordPress plugin that enables seamless data synchronization between WordPress and Google Sheets.
 By using various hooks, it allows users to automatically send data from WordPress forms, custom posts, and other data sources directly to Google Sheets.

 **Supported Hooks:**
+Sheet Wise supports the following WordPress hooks for data synchronization:
 - **user_register**: Syncs data when a new user registers.
 - **wp_update_user**: Syncs data when a user profile is updated.
 - **delete_user**: Syncs data when a user is deleted.